biometrixtech/plans/documentation/mobility_api.md

 <!-- TODO - paul: title and language -->
 ### Start Mobility WOD Activity

-The Start Mobility WOD endpoint can be called to mark that the athlete has started a specific activity recommended as part of Mobility WOD.
+The Start Mobility WOD endpoint can be called to indicate that the athlete has started a specific activity recommended as part of Mobility WOD.
 ##### Query String

 The client __must__ submit a request to the endpoint `/plans/{version}/mobility_wod/{User UUID}/{Mobility WOD UUID}/start_activity`.
 The request method __must__ be `POST`.